Perlage

 Vintage / non-vintage

-A vintage champagne is only produced in vintages where the grapes are of particularly high quality...
+A vintage champagne is only produced in vintages in which the grapes are of particularly high quality...

 Read More